erikwestlund/soar/README.md

 The `soar install` commands allow you to install software and dependencies.

-* `soar install r-data-science` installs useful R packages, such as the Tidyverse suite and numerous database connection utilities.
+* `soar install r-data-tools` installs useful R packages for managing and manipulating data, such as the Tidyverse suite and numerous database connection utilities.
+* `soar install r-data-analysis` installs useful R packages for analyzing data, such as packages for applied regression analysis, multilevel modeling, Bayesian analysis, and more.
 * `soar install r-ohdsi` installs useful OHDSI-related packages, such as rJava.
+* `soar install r-data-suite` installs the R data tools and analysis packages.
+* `soar install all` installs all of the above packages.

 ### Enhancing Your Container